Zelkyo/shellstore/README.md

 # Shellstore
-Online sell platform for shells
+Online sell platform for shells.
 Inscription free, free announces and paypal transaction.

 All rights reserved to Axel De sutter.
 Use PHP, JavaScript, Jquery and Bootstrap from http://www.getbootstrap.com .